asam-ev/qc-framework/doc/manual/rule_uid_schema.md

 The proposed formalism allow to perform query on rules (or set of rules) using UNIX style wildcards notation (i.e., python `fnmatch` module).

-Example: query all the OpenDRIVE geometrical rules that are in version 1.6 and 1.7 of the standard: `asam.net:xodr:1.[67].0:*geometry.*` matches `asam.net:xodr:1.6.0:road.planview.geometry.ref_line_exists` but does not match `asam.net:xodr:1.8.0:road.planview.geometry.ref_line_exists`
+Example: query all the OpenDRIVE geometrical rules that were created in version 1.6 or 1.7 of the standard: `asam.net:xodr:1.[67].0:*geometry.*` matches `asam.net:xodr:1.6.0:road.planview.geometry.ref_line_exists` but does not match `asam.net:xodr:1.8.0:road.planview.geometry.ref_line_exists`